rhali-01/DataStructuresProject/README.md

 # Employee Record Management System using Linked Lists

 ### Overview

-This project implements an Employee Record Management System using a linked list data structure.
+For my individual project in a Data Structure course, I implemented an Employee Record Management System using a linked list data structure.
 It’s designed to manage employee records for an organization with functionalities to insert, delete, update, and display employee details.

 ### The System Features